SUNET/python-ciso-aac/README.md

 ```

 ## Building / publishing this package
 This project uses [uv](https://docs.astral.sh/uv/) to manage dependencies and packaging.
-Here are the basics:
-1. Update the metadata in pyproject.toml (e.g. authors, version)
-1. Publish the client with `poetry publish --build -r <your-repository-name>` or, if for public PyPI, just `poetry publish --build`

 If you want to install this client into another project without publishing it (e.g. for development) then:
 1. If that project **is using uv**, you can simply do `uv add <path-to-this-client>` from that project